My child is turning 16

 Housing benefit helps to pay your rent.
 You get a payment for yourself and an amount for each child who lives with you.

 What happens to council tax when my child turns 16+?

 Each household pays council tax.
 You may be receiving a council tax discount and a council tax reduction to help pay the bill.

 What happens to child maintenance when my child is 16+?

-Parents have a legal duty to financially contribute to the upbringing of their child.
-Maintenance can be arranged directly with your child’s other parent, through the Child Maintenance Service or the Scottish courts.
+Parents have a legal duty to financially support their child.
+Maintenance can be arranged directly with the parent who pays, through the Child Maintenance Service or the Scottish courts.

 Educational maintenance allowance when a child turns 16+